TrueLayer/truelayer-woocommerce/readme.txt

 6. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/truelayer-for-woocommerce/).

 == CHANGELOG ==
+= 2023.05.08        - version 1.2.0 =
+* Feature           - Added support for embedded payment page for the checkout as a option.
+* Feature           - Add customer address to the create payment request if we have any.
+* Enhancement       - We now save the customers date of birth to the order under the meta filed, _truelayer_user_birth_date.
+This can be filtered using the truelayer_birth_date_field filter.

 = 2023.02.14        - version 1.1.0 =
 * Feature           - Add support for sending different customer types in create payment request.
 New setting "Banking Provider Types" introduced to control this feature.
 * Tweak             - Bumped minimum required PHP version to 7.4.